axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-08-09-the-good-boss-and-societal-risk.markdown

 ---

 <div style="display:none;">
  <p>A good boss is someone who protects you from the hierarchy, or empowers you with decision-making, or gets you anything you want, or just leaves you alone.
+The no-boss boss.
 That is not bad, but it is fragile and temporary.</p>
 </div>

 <h1>&nbsp;</h1>